echo statements.Writing Your First Script ✍️

 Adding a shebang at the top of your script specifies which shell should interpret the script commands.
 For example:

-This line tells the system to use bash
+This line tells the system to use bash as the interpreter.
+Other popular shells include:

-for Bourne shell
+#!/bin/kshfor Korn shell#!/bin/shfor Bourne shell

-character in the code is treated as a comment, allowing you to add notes or explanations directly into your script for clarity.
+Anything following the # character in the code is treated as a comment, allowing you to add notes or explanations directly into your script for clarity.

 Using Built-in Commands π ️